openbridge/ob_google-bigquery/README.md

 # BigQuery Exports

-In addition to running Google Cloud SDK operations, the container is designed to perform BigQuery export operations.
+In addition to running Google Cloud SDK operations, the container is designed to perform BigQuery query operations.
 The built-in BigQuery operations can export the results of a query to Google Cloud storage and, if needed, to Amazon S3\.
 This provides you a consistent, clean way to export data out of BigQuery into compressed (gzip) comma separated ASCII files.

 ## How To Export Data From BigQuery?